HirotakaTakayama/hirotakatakayama.github.io/README.md

 Also, hopefully you are interested in trying to use my Android Apps 😄

 Developed Android Apps:
+- [DayChecker](https://play.google.com/store/apps/details?id=io.github.hirotakatakayama.daychecker) (Released on Jun 5th, 2023)

+  This app checks the day and date based on a given date or the number of days.

 - [Prime Number Judgment](https://play.google.com/store/apps/details?id=io.github.hirotakatakayama.primenumberjudgment) (Released on May 17th, 2023)

   This app checks if the entered integer is a prime number.
 It also contains features of showing neighboring primes and discovering primes from the entered date.